 glTexImage) or by loading already compressed data (

 glCompressedTexImage) to render the images.
-Older GPUs, including some Intel Generation 7 (Haswell, Ivy Bridge) and some older ones like the Sandy Bridge lack this native support as they have more hardware restrictions.
-For these older GPUs to be conformant with the standards, (and for the user programs to not crash on them) the support must be emulated in the software parts of the driver.
+Older GPUs, including some Intel Generation 7 (Haswell, Ivy Bridge) and some older ones like the Sandy Bridge lack this native support in the hardware.
+For these older GPUs to be conformant with the standards, (and for the user programs to not crash on them), the support must be emulated in the software parts of the driver.

 On mesa, in the i965 driver, we already had some sort of ETC/EAC emulation: we could read the compressed pixels (

 glCompressedTexImage) and decompress them to formats that the hardware could sample for the rendering to work.
 But this was quite problematic as the

 glGetCompressed.* functions would return decompressed data instead of compressed which the user program couldn’t handle.
 Also, operations like the copy of sub data or the mipmap generation wouldn’t work either.
 As a result, we had to abort every mapping of the ETC/EAC textures for reading with assertions, to prevent the user from reading or copying invalid decompressed values and as a result we couldn’t support many GL calls.

 There are many approaches we could have followed to fix this problem, but we were looking for the less “invasive” one, that would affect the less parts of the driver.